JuliaLang/julia/doc/stdlib/base.rst

    Return, but do not print, the time elapsed since the last :func:`tic`.

+.. function:: @time

+   A macro to measure the elapsed time of an operation

+.. function:: @bytes

+   A macro to measure the number of bytes allocated during an operation.
+This executes the operation twice, to avoid contamination by allocation due to compilation.
+Note that some operations, like :func:`push!`, have state-dependent allocation and may yield inconsistent results.

 .. function:: EnvHash() -> EnvHash

    A singleton of this type provides a hash table interface to environment variables.